Mysticmarks/anything-llm/BARE_METAL.md

 4. Boot the server in production
 `cd server && NODE_ENV=production node index.js &`

-5. Boot the collection in another process
+5. Boot the collector in another process
 `cd collector && NODE_ENV=production node index.js &`

 AnythingLLM should now be running on `http://localhost:3001`!